Flag of Cook County, Illinois: History

 The original flag of Cook County was adopted in 1961 and was first flown on June 13 of that year.
 The flag was adopted at the urging of Dan Ryan Jr., then the president of the Cook County Board of Commissioners.
 The design of that flag was based on the preexisting seal of Cook County.
 The seal was based on a design by Frank Wenderski, a student at Mather High School.
 Clarence C. Higgins, a cartographer and designer with the county's highway department finalized the design, which consisted on a map of Cook County displaying township boundaries, a scroll bearing the words "January 1831", the date of Cook County's incorporation, and a ring with 39 stars representing the 38 townships of Cook County, plus the City of Chicago.
 The seal was adopted in 1960.
-The flag consists of the seal of Cook County on a white background with the words "Cook County" added in red lettering.
+The flag consisted of the seal of Cook County on a white background with the words "Cook County" added in red lettering.
 At the time the flag was adopted, it was believed to be the first county flag in the United States.

 Cook County commissioner Scott Britton, a member of the North American Vexillological Association, called for replacing the original flag in 2019 and proposed a competition among high school students to design the new flag.
 The county received 297 submissions, which were narrowed down to 23 semi-finalists.
-The semi-finalists were paired with mentors to refine their designs.
+The semi-finalists were paired with professional design mentors to help them refine their submissions.
 In March 2022, six finalists were selected.
 The current flag, designed by student Andrew Duffy, was approved on June 14, 2022 (Flag Day), with final action on the resolution occurring on June 16, 2022.